Supply chain disruptions are widespread across international shipping.

 Suez Canal incident

-In March 2021, a 400-metre-long container vessel called the Ever Given ran aground in the Suez Canal, blocking traffic in the world’s most commercially significant waterway.
+In March 2021, a 400-meter-long container vessel called the Ever Given ran aground in the Suez Canal, blocking traffic in the world’s most commercially significant waterway.

 Given that over 50 vessels passed through this canal each and every day, it isn’t surprising that the blockage was causing delays worth approximately $400 million per hour.